 How Will the New Lease Accounting Rules Impact You?

-Trillions of dollars in new leases are going to appear as assets and liabilities on the balance sheet in the next few years as a result of the new lease accounting standards.
-With these new assets and liabilities, financial metrics such as Return on Assets, EBITDA, interest cover- age and operating leverage could change significantly for some companies.
-How will shareholders, bondholders, lenders and credit rating agencies respond to these changes?
-In other words, what are the business risks that your company may face once you implement the new standards.
+Trillions of dollars in new leases will appear as assets and liabilities on the balance sheet in the next few years as a result of the new lease accounting standards.
+With these new assets and liabilities, various financial metrics could change significantly for some companies, potentially impacting business relationships with shareholders, bondholders, lenders, and credit rating agencies.
+Determine the business risks that your company may face once you implement the new standards.

 Top 12 Business Risks from Lease Accounting